What is a prenuptial agreement?

 German law provides for the use of prenuptial agreements.
 Under German law, a prenuptial agreement is only valid if it is notarized.
 Otherwise, the agreement is void.

-The increasingly popular post-nuptial agreement is entered into after the couple has been married and decides that they want a marital contract that stipulates what should happen if they divorce each other or some other calamity befalls them.
-In this scenario, both people should have their own independent lawyer who will represent them and negotiate for what is best for them.
+The increasingly popular post-nuptial agreement is entered into after the couple has been married and decides they want a marital contract that stipulates what should happen if they divorce or some other calamity befalls them.
+In this scenario, both people should have an independent lawyer to represent them and negotiate for what is best for them.

-These agreements should always be reviewed by a lawyer, even if the couple writes them.
+A lawyer should always review these agreements, even if the couple writes them.
 Besides wanting a legally enforceable post-nuptial agreement, the lawyers for each person will try to get them the best terms possible.

 Regardless of the feelings about this practice, the goal is to protect the couple’s interests and ensure they both know what to expect if the marriage ends unhappily.

-Always have a lawyer review your prenuptial agreement.
+Always have a family law attorney review your prenuptial agreement.
 Some laws govern them, and, in the case of an international marriage, your lawyers may need to manage some conflicts of marital law so that your prenuptial agreement is legal and binding in both countries.

 Couples are advised to have different lawyers who negotiate on their behalf and in their best interests.
-If a couple writes their prenuptial agreement, their lawyers should review the agreement before signing.
+If a couple writes their prenuptial agreement, their lawyers should review it before signing.